 For your business, the clear benefits are speed and cost.
 You can find out many things quickly and for free online.

 But on the flip side, you can’t find out everything you might need with secondary research.
-You can’t ask direct questions to your customers.
+You can’t ask direct questions to customers.
+That limits some of its usefulness.

 We covered a number of online external sources including government, marketing, e-Commerce and industry sources that you can use for your own secondary research.